nodejs/node/doc/api/crypto.markdown

 New applications should expect the default to be `'buffer'`.
 This property may become deprecated in a future Node.js release.

-### crypto.hasFipsCrypto()
+### crypto.fips

-Identifies whether a FIPS compliant crypto provider is currently in use.
+Property for checking and controlling whether a FIPS compliant crypto provider is currently in use.
+Setting to true requires a FIPS build of Node.js.

-### crypto.setFipsCrypto(mode)

-Sets FIPS compliant cryptographic provider on or off.

 ### crypto.createCipher(algorithm, password)